vishvAsa/vedAH_yajuH/taittirIyam/saMhitA/keith/1/3_The_Victim_for_Agni_and_Soma.md

 ### h
 ### i
 ### k
-White robed is he, thundering, standing in the firmament.
-Youngest, with loud-sounding immortal ones,
-Who, purifying, most manifold,
-Agni, marcheth devouring many broad (forests).
 ### l
-May he give thee life on every side,
-Agni here, the desirable.
-Let thy breath come back to thee;
-I drive away the disease from thee.
 ### m
-Giving life, O Agni, rejoicing in the oblation
-Be thou faced with ghee, and with birthplace of ghee
-Having drunk the ghee, the sweet, the delightful product of the cow,
-As a father his son [4], do thou protect him.
 ### n
-To thee, the eager one,
-O knower of all, O active one,
-Agni, I offer this fair praise.
 ### o
 From the sky was Agni first born,
 From us secondly he who knoweth all,